David-OConnor/pyflow/README.md

 - `pyflow` - Run a Python REPL
 - `pyflow main.py` - Run a python file
-- `pyflow ipython`, `pyflow black` etc - Run a CLI tool like `ipython`, or a project function For the former, this must have been installed by a dependency; for the latter, it's specfied under `[tool.pyflow]`, `scripts`
+- `pyflow ipython`, `pyflow black` etc - Run a CLI tool like `ipython`, or a project function For the former, this must have been installed by a dependency; for the latter, it's specified under `[tool.pyflow]`, `scripts`
 - `pyflow script myscript.py` - Run a one-off script, outside a project directory, with per-file package management